NikolozWDev/DevHive/README.md

 # TheDevHive 🐝 by Nikoloz Gigiashvili

 Live Website 👉 [thedevhive.onrender.com](https://thedevhive.onrender.com)
-⚡ Note: This site is hosted on Render’s free tier, so the first load may feel slow.
+Note: This site is hosted on Render’s free tier, so the first load may feel slow.
 Registration/Login is disabled for public users as this project.

 ## Overview

 **DevHive** is a full-stack Django-based web application where users can sign up, create discussion rooms, interact with others, and share knowledge on different topics.
-This project was built as part of my journey to become a good full-stack web developer and showcases my ability to build dynamic, responsive, and database-driven websites.

 ## Gallery